gkrajniak/sign-up/README.md

 # FedEx SignUp Application

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.2, taking advantage of the new features of the release.
-A [Bootstrap](https://getbootstrap.com/) CSS version 4.0.0 has been used to style the components.
+A [Bootstrap](https://getbootstrap.com/) CSS version 4.0.0 has been used to style the components teplates.

 ## Development server

+Before running the application the `npm install` needs to be executed.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Build